 Award is open to students with at least 60 undergraduate hours, a major in speech pathology with a minimum of 3.0 GPA in all studies and a minimum 3.25 GPA in major field.

 The Department of Communication Disorders has several graduate assistantships (GA) available within the department each year, and all graduate student applicants and/or current majors are eligible to apply for a graduate assistantship.
 The deadline for application is the same as the deadline for admission application (March 1).
 Application should be made using the application form for graduate assistantship in the Department of Communication Disorders.
 (Mar.
 1).
 Due to the limited number of assistantships available, not all students receive assistantship positions and selection of GA's is based on qualifications of the student.
 Students may also wish to consider applying for graduate assistantships in other campus units.
-The student may contact the School of Graduate Studies for more information about graduate assistantship openings.
+The student may contact the Graduate Studies for more information about graduate assistantship openings.

 Graduate Assistants' Responsibilities